lter/ssecr/scripts/README.md

 - `prep-data_mixed-effects` -- simulates data with a random effect structure.
 Used in the statistics module
 - `prep-data_spatial` -- prepares existing vector and raster data to be used for the course.
 Used in the spatial module
+- `prep-data_data-viz-bonus-demo` -- prepares a species abundance dataframe.
+Used in the data visualization module